-Nicole Junkermann is a London-based investor, entrepreneur and business mentor.
+Nicole Junkermann is a London-based investor, entrepreneur and business mentor, born in Düsseldorf on April 27, 1980.
 Her investment career began in the sports sector.
 In 1998, she co-founded Winamax, a football gaming portal.
 From 2002 to 2011, she was a strategic investor and Vice-Chairman of the sports and media company, Infront.
 In 2007, she founded United in Sports, the world’s first private equity fund focusing on sports.

 From sports to experimental technology